 Medium to High = Approximately 55ºF to 100ºF

-- Pet house heater only runs when it is needed which saves energy
+- Heater for dog houses only runs when it is needed which saves energy

 - Internal heat shield allows your pet to lay directly against the lower half without any danger of getting burned.